rated-network/coding-challenge/README.md

 This repo contains various coding exercises to assess level of competency in different aspects of the problems Rated is trying to solve.

 Mainly:
 - `eth`: checks for the ability to interpret specs, implement a simple pipeline and an API endpoint.
+- `sol`: checks for the ability to interpret low level protocol specs, and present the results in a coherent way.
 - `performance`: assesses the ability to implement high performance code in Python.